What are the latest annuity rates?

 What impact are current annuity rates having?

 Annuities have become much more attractive as pension annuity rates have gone up.
 That rise means that UK pension savers will get a higher guaranteed income than if they bought an annuity a few years ago.
-In fact, at the end of 2022 they were at a 14 year high.
-And as at 30th September 2024 our latest annuity rate is 6.37%*.
+In fact, we're at a 17 year high.
+And as at 30 May 2025 our latest annuity rate is 7.02%*.

 Though of course other factors, like your age and the size of your pension pot, will also affect the annuity rate you’re offered.
 You can find out more in our article 'How much does an annuity cost?'

-*Based on our average annuity rates at September 2024 for ages 65-80 with a £40K pension pot, 5 year guarantee period and 50% dependant’s pension.
+*Based on our average annuity rates at May 2025 for ages 55-75 with an average pension pot of £70K.

 What are the best annuity rates in the UK?